mdamire/bankid-6/README.md

 Initiates an signing order when the user is talking to the RP over the phone.

 **Parameters:**
-- `personalNumber` Required.
-String.
-Any valid personal number of the user.
-It's converted to 12 digit before adding to in the request.
+- `personalNumber` ***Required***. *str*.
+Any valid 12 digit personal number of the user.
-- `callInitiator` Required.
-String choice between 'user' or 'RP'.
+- `callInitiator` ***Required***. *str*. choice between 'user' or 'RP'.
-- `userVisibleData` Required.
-Text displayed to the user.
-Takes a python string and makes it encoded as UTF-8 and then base 64 encoded. max 500 characters after 64 encoding.
+- `userVisibleData` ***Required***. *str*.
+Text displayed to the user during authentication with BankID.
+Converted to UTF-8 encoded and then base 64 encoded string.
+1 to 1500 characters after 64 encoding.
-- `requirement` Optional.
+- `requirement` *Optional*. *dict | object that can be converted to dict*.
 Requirements dictionary on how the auth order must be performed.
-See BankID documentation section Requirements below for more details.
+See BankID documentation for more details.
-- `userNonVisibleData` Optional.
+- `userNonVisibleData` *Optional*. *str*.
 Text that is not displayed to the user.
-Takes a python string and makes it encoded as UTF-8 and then base 64 encoded. max 500 characters after 64 encoding.
+Converted to UTF-8 encoded and then base 64 encoded string.
+1 to 1500 characters after 64 encoding.
-- `userVisibleDataFormat` Optional.
+- `userVisibleDataFormat` *Optional*.
 The value can be set to "simpleMarkdownV1" or True.
 If it's True then the value is set to "simpleMarkdownV1".

 **Return:** `BankIdPhoneStartResponse`
 <br/>